visualpharm/Lunacy/docs/index.md

 The primary language is English - if we do not translate something, it will be in English.

-### Amount
+### Amount Parameter
 The maximum number of icons which you'd like to receive.
 Default value is 25

-### Offset
+### Offset Parameter
 The offset from the first received result.
 Default value is 0

 Notice that you can filter results with style/platform and then group the results with the use of categories.
 Basically when you supply a search query to our <b>Search Engine of Version 4.0</b> you get back a json file which contains all the metadata of the most relevant icons associated with that query.
-Then you may use this category info contained in the metadata to actually group the results according to categories.
+Then you may use this category info contained in the metadata to actually group the results according to the categories.

-Notice that Search Engine will not return the categories that have less than 10 icons.
+Please note that the <b>Search Engine<b> will not return the categories that have less than 10 icons.

+Below is a sample JSON returned by the service:

 |<img src='https://github.com/visualpharm/icons-docs/blob/master/docs/Images/v4_Search_JSON_1.png'>|<img src='https://github.com/visualpharm/icons-docs/blob/master/docs/Images/v4_Search_JSON_2.png'>|
 |----------|--------|